 Barker Dam Nature Trail: 1.3 miles with an elevation gain of 62 feet

 37. Wall Street Mill

 Wall Street Mill is an awesome hike because you get to see a lot of the remnants of days past.
-The Wonderland Ranch is in an old dilapidated condition with its pretty in pink walls; such a wonderful backdrop for all kinds of photos.
-You will see old equipment and vehicles returning to the dust from whence they came.
-It is truly fascinating to see history literally alive in front of your face.
+The Wonderland Ranch is in dilapidated condition but has beautiful “pretty in pink” walls; such a wonderful backdrop for all kinds of photos.
+You will see old equipment and vehicles returning to the dust from whence they came here as well.
 The Wall Street Mill won’t disappoint.
 It is a well-preserved gold mill and is protected under the National Register of Historic Places.
 There is LOTS to see on this short hike!

 Wall Street Mill Trail: 2.4 miles with an elevation gain of 88 feet

 Welcome to CAP ROCK, famous more things than you can imagine.
 Cap Rock is a beautiful area to relax and take in the majestic views of Joshua Tree National Park.
 Expansive views, large rocks, trees for days.
 It is fun to look up at the “Cap” that is ominously looming on the top, barely clinging on and eerily ready to fall at any moment.